Diaoul/hass-load-shedding/README.md

 If you encounter issues:
 - **Validation errors:** Check for duplicate load names or duplicate switch entities
-- **Loads not shedding:** Verify priority levels (Critical loads never shed) and check switch/sensor entities are valid
+- **Loads not shedding:** Check switch/sensor entities are valid and loads are included in managed loads list
 - **HA version:** Ensure you're running Home Assistant 2025.7.0 or later
 - Review automation traces in **Settings** → **Automations & Scenes** → _your automation_ → **Traces**
 - Check tracker state in **Developer Tools** → **States** → `input_text.load_shedding_shed_tracker`